Home Best of Guides The Best Northern NJ Ice Cream Shops to Try

 Absolute Zero Ice Cream | 410 Bloomfield Avenue, Montclair

-Sometimes dessert-lovers may need a little something more than a soft-serve cone.
+Sometimes dessert lovers may need a little something more than a soft-serve cone.
 The Thai-inspired ice cream rolls may be just the delectable treat.
 Starting with fresh milk and cream as the base, this place hand rolls all the ice cream for patrons.
 Once toppings are added, it’s all mixed, diced, and put together in the most lovely thinly rolled ice cream to snack on.
-There is a flavor palette for everyone, but Hoboken Girl loves the Camp Chill flavor.
+There is a flavor palette for everyone, but The Montclair Girl loves the Camp Chill flavor.

 Alpine Creamery | 14 White Deer Plaza, Sparta